Techelet Tzitzit Tying Customs

 Often tallit buyers who opt for techelet for the first time are unsure about the various tying customs.

 Vilna Gaon and Sefer HaChinuch tzitzit look quite similar, with alternating segments of white and blue chulyot throughout.
-With the Arizal tying custom, all of the twists are blue.
+With the Arizal tying custom, almost all of the twists are blue.